본문 바로가기

 "Half the Market Price" Drives Explosive Popularity, Alcoholic Beverages Sweep Military Mart Rankings...
 Concerns Raised

-Alcoholic Beverages Lead in Sales Volume, Cosmetics Top in Revenue
+Alcohol Leads in Sales Volume, Cosmetics Top in Revenue

-"Does This Align with Welfare Goals?"
+"Does This Align with Welfare Goals?"...
+Calls to Review Operational Structure

-By product, the breakdown was as follows: ▲A canned beer (23.98 million units), ▲B canned beer (21.71 million units), ▲C soju (20.56 million units), and ▲D canned beer (14 million units).
+By item, the sales were as follows: ▲A canned beer (23.98 million units), ▲B canned beer (21.71 million units), ▲C soju (20.56 million units), and ▲D canned beer (14 million units).
 The combined sales volume of these top four items reached 80.25 million units.

 "Half the Market Price" Drives Explosive Popularity, Alcoholic Beverages Sweep Military Mart Rankings...
 Concerns Raised Alcohol displayed at a large supermarket.
 Photo is not directly related to the content of this article.
 Photo by Yonhap News Agency